-Interns at both the specialist and doctoral levels must satisfactorily complete internship portfolios consisting of a comprehensive psychological report, a comprehensive case study that links assessment to an effective intervention, demonstration (via recordings) of effective counseling and consultation skills, documentation of professional development activities, and a "special project" that demonstrates systems-level involvement in a prevention program, curriculum program, or program evaluation.
-Each portfolio item is evaluated by the university supervisor.
+Interns at both the specialist and doctoral levels must satisfactorily complete internship portfolios consisting of a comprehensive psychological report, two comprehensive case studies that links assessment to an effective intervention, demonstration (via recordings) of effective counseling and consultation skills, documentation of professional development activities, and a "special project" that demonstrates systems-level involvement in a prevention program, curriculum program, or program evaluation.
+Portfolio items are evaluated by two university supervisors.
 Interns also are evaluated by their field supervisors using the Field Experience Checklist and Evaluation Form at the close of each semester of internship for the purpose of assessing skills in all domains of school psychology practice.
 Internship logs, submitted the first of every month, also are evaluated by the university-based supervisor and feedback on the logs is given to the intern.

-Additionally, interns are required to achieve a passing score (165) on the National School Psychology Examination administered by the Educational Testing Service.
-The School Psychologist test, code 10400, is administered through the Praxis Series of Educational Testing Service.
+Additionally, interns are required to achieve a passing score (147) on the National School Psychology Examination administered by the Educational Testing Service.
+The School Psychologist test, code 5402, is administered through the Praxis Series of Educational Testing Service.
 Information about the test and available test dates are available on the NASP web page and the Delaware Department of Education's web site.